BMeu/Aerarium/README.md

     ```

     This makes it easier to find imports and spot changes in commits.
-* If you need to add a new package dependency only add the package itself to the ``requirements.txt`` file (i.e. do not
-  include the package's dependencies as well).
-That is, do **not** run ``pip freeze > requirements.txt``!
-This ensures
-  that there are no unused indirect dependencies because a direct dependency changed.
 * All texts that are displayed to the user must be localizable.
 If you added, changed, or deleted some of those texts
   put a note in the pull request so the translators can be informed, and update the translation files:
   ```bash